Tafara-N/alx-backend/README.md

 - The length of your files will be tested using `wc`
 - All your modules should have a documentation (`python3 -c 'print(__import__("my_module").__doc__)'`)
 - All your functions should have a documentation (`python3 -c 'print(__import__("my_module").my_function.__doc__)'`)
-- A documentation is not a simple word, it’s a real sentence explaining what’s the purpose of the module, class or method (the length of it will be verified)
+- A documentation is not a simple word, it's a real sentence explaining what’s the purpose of the module, class or method (the length of it will be verified)
 - All your functions and coroutines must be type-annotated.

 # Setup: `Popular_Baby_Names.csv`